• Find Senior Living

 2. Senior housing

 These next resources for seniors are specifically focused on housing.
-At these links, you’ll find senior housing programs, help finding housing and senior rights when it comes to housing.
+On this list, you’ll find information on senior housing programs, how to access said programs, and senior legal rights:

 • National Aging in Place Council